tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/bugtracker.md

 The controller VM can hang after a `tofu destroy` has been run.
 Can require running `VBoxManage controlvm "Ansible-Controller" poweroff`.

 The controller VM sometimes hangs the `vboxadd-service` currently requires manual reboot `restart vboxadd-service`.

+## Ansible Playbooks

+The playbook "Step 2" claims failure on the first run despite no issues being encountered in practice.